Exagon-Soft/GateWays-Control/README.md

    Taking advantages on it's hokes.
  2-In order to manage the users access level it's been used Firebase-firestore to implement a simple user Rol interface.
- 3-To interact with the project as "Admin" use (User:gatewaycontrol pass="gatewayControl*) This account it is needed to display all the GateWays information of all users.
+ 3-To interact with the project as "Admin" use (User:gatewaycontrol@test.com pass="gatewayControl*") This account it is needed to display all the GateWays information of all users.

 API REST